Majorana-magnon interactions in topological Shiba chains: Spin susceptibility and Robustness

-{\em Spin-susceptibility.}\textemdash Next we focus on the evaluation of the spin susceptibility.
+Next we focus on the evaluation of the spin susceptibility.
 In the presence of MZMs, this is determined by transitions between the bulk (or extended) levels, as well as between bulk and the MZMs.
-Since the former is independent on the parity $\mathcal{P}$, we focus only on the latter, which dominates the susceptibility in the regime $\Delta_{\rm eff}<\epsilon_{\rm m}<2\Delta_{\rm eff}$ \cite{Dmytruk2015Cavity}.
-However, for the sake of completeness, in Supplemental Material \cite{Note0} we put forward the susceptibility for arbitrary $\epsilon_{\rm m}$.
-The susceptibility involving the MZMs reads:
+Since the former is independent of the parity $\mathcal{P}$, we focus only on the latter, which dominates the susceptibility in the regime $\Delta_{\rm eff}<\epsilon_{\rm m}<2\Delta_{\rm eff}$ \cite{Dmytruk2015Cavity}.
+However, for the sake of completeness, in Appendix~\ref{Appendix:Susceptibility} we put forward the susceptibility for arbitrary $\epsilon_{\rm m}$.
+The susceptibility involving the MZMs reads

 where \footnote{We remark that one should take into account all components of $J_\textsc{E}(\bd{r})$ given in Ref.~\cite{Brydon2015Topological} to compute the susceptibility.
 The approximated form of $J_\textsc{E}(\bd{r})$ given in Ref.~\cite{Rontynen2015Topological} will result in a zero susceptibility.}